 Maid of Honor Duties.
 I appreciate you!
 Are you a newlywed-to-be and wondering what you can ask your maid of honor to help you with?
 Or maybe you have been chosen to be a maid of honor and wondering what will be expected of you?
 In this guide, we are sharing the most common maid of honor duties!

 There are no “hard” rules and “responsibilities” on what a maid of honor is supposed to do.
 Sure, we have enlisted here the traditional “duties,” but note that every relationship has its differences.
 An open and kind discussion is always the best way to understand where you stand and how you can help.

 We have listed them below for all the other “most common” duties to help you plan events and activities with your newlywed-to-be / bride.

-Listening and being attentive to what the “moment” and the “circumstance” call for is essential.
-Providing a “no judgement zone” is one of the best things you can offer.
+Listening and being attentive to the “moment” and the “circumstance” call for is essential.
+Providing a “no judgment zone” is one of the best things you can offer.

 You might have been already providing this for the longest time, which is why you were chosen to be the maid of honor; you are trusted and a source of great support and love.

 Make a list of all significant pre-wedding activities, dress shopping, such as engagement parties and rehearsal dinners, so that you can plan accordingly.
 Although you might not be in charge of organizing these activities, you should certainly attend to show your support; and even ask if you are needed in some areas.